For information on the Master of Pastoral Studies, click here.

 - Church and Sacraments

-For a full list of courses and course descriptions, visit the curriculum page.
-You can also download the degree program course listing (DPCL) to view program requirements in a helpful worksheet format.
+For a full list of courses and course descriptions, visit the degree program course listing (DPCL) to view program requirements in a helpful worksheet format.

 About the Loyola Institute for Ministry